Karthikeshwar1/Karthikeshwar1.github.io/blog/2023/When Generalization doesn't work.md

 ### Sometimes you can enter a totally different market, like Uber/Ola did, and be successful

-The taxi industry was and is still run by the locals.
+The taxi industry was and still is (in some places) dominated by the locals.
 Uber/Ola had to enter an already established market and compete with them.
-The reason why they were successful is that, ultimately the customer wants convenience and cheap rides.
-The quick access through the app, the various options available and a bit of safety assurance made Uber successful.
+The reason why they were successful is that they understood what the customer wanted: convenience and affordability.
+The easy access through the app, the variety of options available, and a bit of safety assurance made Uber/Ola popular.

 <br>